dadtriesto/youtube/IDEAS.md

 - store api keys / env vars (Azure Key Vault?
 Session vars?) and use the YouTube API to automate uploads, set scheduling

 ## OBS
-- Get a better handle on scenes, ex. fade to 10-20s of outro for YT end screen.
+- ~~Get a better handle on scenes, ex. fade to 10-20s of outro for YT end screen.
 Should be short.
 Enough time to say thanks for watching.
 Hate lengthy outros.
+- - Added end screen in OBS w/ hotkey to transition.
+YT limits end screen to 20s (good).

 ## Resolve
 - Backup strategies?
 Probably not going to use this tool much, but a cursory glance at options is probably a good idea.